reclaimprotocol/blog/content/posts/proxying-is-enough.md

 Plugging in the values for AES,
-- $|S| = 1 * 3600$ ; using the number of openings for the padding used in the paper.
-This comes from the fact that the paper assumes 63 allowed http status codes, and last 10 minutes as a valid timestamp.
-However, in practice, Reclaim Protocol accepts only 1 status code - 200 as a valid http status code, corresponding to "OK".
+- $|S| = 1 * 3600$ ; Reclaim Protocol accepts only 1 status code - 200 as a valid http status code, corresponding to "OK".
 We reject all other response codes.
 E.g. if there's a 404 status code, meaning the webpage doesn't exist - there is no point creating a proof of data that exists on the error page.
+And we accept the response with a timestamp within the last 10 min, as suggested by the paper, as valid responses.
 - $\lambda = 56*8$ ; for 56 bytes of padding, 8bits each; the paper uses the first two lines of the https response which contains the http status code and timestamp.
 - $v$ ; IV for ChaCha20 is 12 bytes (96 bits)